 Lahore is often referred to as Pakistan’s ‘cultural capital’ – stereotypically classified as such due to its patronage of theatre, film, and the arts in general.
 It is also the historical capital of the Punjab province.
 Punjab was split into two during the partition of the Indian Subcontinent, and Lahore continues to serve as the capital of Pakistani Punjab.
 A city of over 11 million, Lahore is home to native and migrant populations from across the country.
 It also served as one of the entry points for migrants who travelled across the new border in 1947.
 Despite this status as host to migrants however, Lahore is a city of Punjabi speakers.
 On any street, in any rickshaw, at any tandoor, or on stage, you will hear Punjabi.

 Yet as one travels across Lahore, roads, shops and buildings when labeled tend to be labeled either in Urdu or in English.
-Urdu was declared Pakistan’s national language and is perhaps the only remaining language with any strong formal written tradition of Pakistan’s many languages.
+Urdu was declared Pakistan’s national language and is perhaps the only remaining language with any strong formal written tradition of Pakistan’s many languages (not counting English).
 Urdu signs, compared to English, are more often hand-painted.
 While the English signs display an expected cacophony of visual styles and typographic choices, corresponding Urdu signs (the mechanically or digitally typeset ones) seem to often use just the one font.

 But the choice of English is curious, because despite its desire to be a tourist hub Lahore is not, and only a small minority of its population would be considered literate in English let alone conversant.
 Granted Pakistan’s education system is so bad that less than half of third graders can read a sentence in Urdu or any other local language.
 Only a third can write a sentence with the word ‘school’, and only a third of that can do so with English (see this report on Pakistan's educational status from the World Bank).